daler1313/Blog_Platform_API/README.md

       - Created_at : the date and time the comment was created.

+4. Category (represents a category or industry for post classification):
+    - Name: Category name.
+    - Description: description of the category.
+    - Parent category: category name (to support tree-like categories.
+---

 ## Features

 1) Registration and Authentication: Users can register on the platform and authorize through token authentication to access secure parts of the API.